LLNL/UnifyFS/docs/configuration.rst

    ================  ======  =================================================================
    Key               Type    Description
    ================  ======  =================================================================
-   max_files         INT     maximum number of open files per client process (default: 128) flatten_writes    BOOL    enable flattening writes (optimization for overwrite-heavy codes) local_extents     BOOL    service reads from local data if possible (default: off) recv_data_size    INT     maximum size (B) of memory buffer for receiving data from server write_index_size  INT     maximum size (B) of memory buffer for storing write log metadata
+   cwd               STRING  effective starting current working directory max_files         INT     maximum number of open files per client process (default: 128) flatten_writes    BOOL    enable flattening writes (optimization for overwrite-heavy codes) local_extents     BOOL    service reads from local data if possible (default: off) recv_data_size    INT     maximum size (B) of memory buffer for receiving data from server write_index_size  INT     maximum size (B) of memory buffer for storing write log metadata
    ================  ======  =================================================================

+The ``cwd`` setting is used to emulate the behavior one expects when changing into a working directory before starting a job and then using relative file names within the application.
+If set, the value specified in ``cwd`` is prepended to any relative path name when determining whether UnifyFS will intercept a path.
+The value specified in ``cwd`` must match the UnifyFS mount point.
+It does not modify the job's current working directory.

 Enabling the ``local_extents`` optimization may significantly improve read performance.
 However, it should not be used by applications